WalletWasabi/WasabiDoc/docs/using-wasabi/BitcoinFullNode.md

 ---
 {
-  "title": "Bitcoin Core",
+  "title": "Bitcoin Full Node",
   "description": "Information and step-by-step guides on how to use your own Bitcoin Core full node together with Wasabi Wallet.
 This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---

-# Bitcoin Core
+# Bitcoin Full Node

 [[toc]]